 Reliance on technology, advances in robotics and automation, remote working, adoption of smart cities and the imminent advent of 5G are all positive tailwinds for technological disruptions.
 However, caution is necessary as the world evolves but laws and regulation lag and try to play catch up.
 This world of opportunity looks bright but is also full of bumps and possible discomfort for some.
 In the same way the car disrupted transportation by making horse carriages and stables obsolete, so will new disruptive technologies.
 Governments and people will have to find a way to incorporate these changes and find new innovative paths for people who will feel left behind.

-Sustainable development is advancing to meet the needs of the present without comprising the ability to meet the needs of future generations.
+Sustainable development is advancing to meet the needs of the present without compromising the ability to meet the needs of future generations.
 Investing in a sustainable future is typically linked to the environment with topics such as recycling, water management, renewable energy and fair trade.
 However, with the United Nations Sustainable Development Goals and ever increasing activism across the globe, investing in a sustainable future has broadened.
 This now also includes building businesses to help benefit lower-income societies, greater equality and more ethical governance practices.
 As this theme incorporates a number of topics we will focus on two main areas.
 First being the rise of ESG investing, which we believe will push companies and actors to an even more sustainable future, and secondly the renewable energy revolution.

 Growth of ESG investment has been powered by a number of factors.
 These include new regulations surrounding responsible investing, constant focus and growing awareness on challenges surrounding sustainability and most importantly a growth in demand from individuals, particularly millennials.
 The millennial generation is increasingly putting emphasis on investing in companies and products in line with their values.
 As their savings grow, so will their investment abilities and therefore their voice in the global investment landscape.